rapiddweller/rapiddweller-benerator-ce/doc/data_generation_concepts.md

 | binary | Types.BLOB | 2004 | byte[] |
 | (heuristic) | Types.OTHER | 1111 | (heuristic) |

-Oracle's NCHAR, NVARCHAR2 and NCLOB types are treated like strings.
+Oracle's NCHAR, NVARCHAR2 and NCLOB types are treated as strings.

 The following JDBC types are not supported: DATALINK (70), NULL (0), DISTINCT (2001), STRUCT (2002), ARRAY (2003), REF (
 2006).
 If you need them, create an issue or get in touch.